LMEye: An Interactive Perception Network for Large Language Models: Related Work

 \textbf{Multimodal Instruction-following Tuning}.
 Advances in instruction-tuning text-only LLMs~\cite{ouyang2022training, muennighoff2022crosslingual, chung2022scaling} have achieved impressive performance on the NLP tasks and human-machine interaction scenarios, such as Flan-T5, Bloomz~\cite{muennighoff2022crosslingual}, and ChatGPT.
-Recently, some researchers have explored using multimodal instruction data to fine-tune pre-trained LLMs to improve their multimodal human-machine interaction capability.
-Liu et al.~\cite{liu2023visual} employs the GPT-4 to produce the multimodal instruction data and fine-tune the language model LLaMA~\cite{touvron2023llama} on the synthetic multimodal instruction-following dataset.
-Zhu et al.~\cite{zhu2023minigpt} also construct a well-aligned multimodal instruction-following dataset to fine-tune a robust instruction-tuned language model (Vicuna), and it achieves superior performance on open-domain multimodal dialogue.
-Zhang et al.~\cite{zhang2023llama} present a lightweight adaption method to efficiently fine-tune LLaMA into an instruction-following model.
-In this paper, we introduce various multimodal instruction data to make the IPN adapt to open-domain multimodal scenarios.
+Recently, some researchers have explored using multimodal instruction data to fine-tune pre-trained LLMs to improve their multimodal human-machine interaction capability. \cite{liu2023visual} employs the GPT-4 to produce the multimodal instruction data and fine-tune the language model LLaMA~\cite{touvron2023llama} on the synthetic multimodal instruction-following dataset. \cite{zhu2023minigpt} also construct a well-aligned multimodal instruction-following dataset to fine-tune a robust instruction-tuned language model (Vicuna), and it achieves superior performance on open-domain multimodal dialogue. \cite{zhang2023llama} present a lightweight adaption method to efficiently fine-tune LLaMA into an instruction-following model.
+In this paper, we introduce various multimodal instruction data to make LMEye adapt to open-domain multimodal scenarios.